CV

 2025

-Beyond the Tide (pending solo exhibition 2-22 October), Ards Arts Centre, Newtownards, Northern Ireland
+Beyond the Tide (solo exhibition 2-22 October), Ards Arts Centre, Newtownards, Northern Ireland

 Half Time (group exhibition), Arcade Studios, Belfast, Northern Ireland